kinshuk4/daily-coding-problem-solutions/problem651_700/README.md

 This problem was asked by Yahoo.

 Write a function that returns the bitwise AND of all integers between `M` and `N`, inclusive.

+## Daily Coding Problem: Problem #692 [Medium]

+This problem was asked by Twitter.

+Implement an autocomplete system.
+That is, given a query string `s` and a set of all possible query strings, return all strings in the set that have s as a prefix.

+For example, given the query string `de` and the set of strings [`dog`, `deer`, `deal`], return [`deer`, `deal`].

+Hint: Try preprocessing the dictionary into a more efficient data structure to speed up queries.